 Since Killeen is next to a military base, there is a surplus of surplus stores, and my favorite is Surplus City, which unlike a costume or hobby shop, is for real soldiers.
 Wander through the aisles of this store to find everything you’ll need for battle, and even get your gear customized.

 After soldiers explore the world, many come back with appetites for the foods of the world and so Killeen has an amazing collection of foreign restaurants.
 One of my favorites is C&H Hawaiian Grill, which serves authentic Hawaiian food moist kalua pork, chicken katsu (basically fried chicken comfort food) and of course Hawaiian side staples of white rice and macaroni.
+Since we filmed this segment, C&H Hawaiian Grill has moved to nearby Harker Heights.

 Head to this local joint that’s been serving delicious Chinese favorites since 1981, which is evident by its walls tiled in photographs of those who have dined here over the years.
 From entire cavalries to famous Generals, the walls make up a “Who’s Who” of Fort Hood.
 And if you want to stick with the army theme, go for the General Tso’s Chicken.